noir-lang/noir/docs/docs/developers/contracts/writing_contracts/storage/define_storage.md

 }
 ```

-If you have defined a `Storage` struct following this naming scheme, then it will be made available to you through the reserved `storage` keyword within your contract functions.
+If you have defined a struct and annotated it as `#[aztec(storage)]`, then it will be made available to you through the reserved `storage` keyword within your contract functions.